-Tehran may not be the cultural heart of the country but you will find palaces, mosques, museums and bazaars as well as trendy cafés and upmarket shopping malls.
-Hop into a horse-drawn carriage and ride through Esfahan's graceful Imam Square with the sensational blue-tiled Masjed-e Imam.
-Meander through the peaceful gardens of Shiraz and visit the tombs of great poets.
-Take in the ruins of nearby Persepolis, once a great city in the powerful Achaemenid Empire.
+Tehran may not be the cultural heart of the country but, filled with ornate palaces, stunning mosques, museums and bustling bazaars alongside trendy cafés and upmarket shopping malls, it’s a fantastic place in which to start any Iran holiday.
+Later, hop into a horse-drawn carriage and ride through Esfahan's graceful Imam Square with the sensational blue-tiled Masjed-e Imam, perhaps meander through the peaceful gardens of Shiraz and visit the tombs of great poets, or head into the desert to take in the ruins of nearby Persepolis, once a great city in the powerful Achaemenid Empire.